How to Set Up ShipStation Shipping on WooCommerce

 Yes, and it’s the fastest way.
 The plugin exposes its full setup under the wc-shipstation-shipping-v2 WP-CLI namespace, including status, settings list, settings set, products audit, services, validate, and rates quote, plus boxes, labels, track, and manifest in PRO.
 Confirm the namespace on your site with wp help | grep shipping.
 A successful rates quote is what proves the connection is live.

 Yes.
 Install the 1teamsoftware-wc-shipping skill with npx skills add https://github.com/1TeamSoftware/skills --skill 1teamsoftware-wc-shipping, point an assistant like Claude Code at your site, and say “set up ShipStation shipping for my store.”
-It runs the documented WP-CLI commands and stops to ask you for the API key and secret when it needs them.
+It runs the documented WP-CLI commands and stops to ask you for the API key when it needs them.
 Same CLI a human would run, no hidden layer.

 Usually it’s a zone or product-data problem, not the key.
 The plugin only returns rates on zones where it’s active (check with zones), and products with no weight silently drop their rate (check with products audit).
 If a complete product on a covered route still comes back empty, ShipStation may just not serve that exact route.
 Try another destination.

 Run wp help | grep shipping to see the namespace.
 The current API v2 plugin uses wc-shipstation-shipping-v2; the legacy v1 plugin used wc-shipstation-shipping.
-From there, wp wc-shipstation-shipping-v2 settings list shows the exact setting keys with secrets redacted, services gives you valid service IDs, and boxes presets lists carrier box dimensions.
+From there, wp wc-shipstation-shipping-v2 settings list shows the exact setting keys redacted, services gives you valid service IDs, and boxes presets lists carrier box dimensions.
 Read them from the source instead of guessing.

 Use ShipStation if you already run fulfillment there on a plan with API access; bolting live rates on top is the obvious move.
 If you ship low volume and don’t lean on ShipStation’s dashboard, a direct carrier plugin is usually cheaper.
 Weigh the options in ShipStation vs Shippo vs EasyPost.